vesperfi/doc/vips/drafts/VIP-link-pool.md

 ## Expectations

 Research the LINK token to ensure it is compatible with the Vesper system, and compiles with relevant standards (e.g. ERC20).
+[This document from Balancer Labs](https://docs.balancer.finance/core-concepts/bal-liquidity-mining/exchange-and-reward-listing) is used as the basis for technical qualification of a token.

 The LINK Grow pool behavior will mimic existing Vesper Grow pools:
 "Deposit-X, Earn-X", compounding the LINK token without risk of